Morning sickness. Ugh.

 Women who experienced nausea on the birth control pill are more likely to experience morning sickness, as are women with a history of migraines, and those carrying multiple babies.

-Other theorists suggest that morning sickness is an evolutionary adaptation designed to protect you and Baby, but this is very much unproven.
+Other theories suggest that morning sickness is an evolutionary adaptation designed to protect you and your baby from unsafe foods, but this is very much unproven.
+Research has recently found a root cause for hyperemesis, and the hope is that newer treatments may follow this discovery.

 How can you treat morning sickness?

-Because certain medications can be dangerous to take while you’re pregnant, it’s important to check with your healthcare provider before taking any medicine meant to treat your morning sickness, and in general.
-However, there are definitely some more natural ways to treat your morning sickness:
+Because certain medications can be dangerous to take while you’re pregnant, it’s important to check with your healthcare provider before taking any medicine meant to treat your morning sickness.
+However, there are some definitely other ways to treat your morning sickness:

-• Avoid any foods that you have an aversion, or negative reaction to
+- Avoid any foods that you have an aversion, or negative reaction to.
+Focus on any food that’s appealing to you, you can focus on a balanced approach when you’re feeling better!

-• Try some ginger, or ginger ale.
-Ginger has natural anti-nausea properties that can be wonderful for women experiencing morning sickness
+- Try some ginger, giner candies or ginger ale.
+Ginger has natural anti-nausea properties that can be helpful.
+Some people find sour candy or lemon equally effective.

-Morning sickness is something that most moms-to-be battle with, for at least a little while, so it might be a good idea to ask your friends, family, co-workers, and strangers on the street who have children how they coped with their morning sickness.
+Morning sickness is something that most parents-to-be battle, for at least a little while.
+Ask your friends, family, and co-workers how they coped with their morning sickness and for some additional support.
 Just remember to make sure with your healthcare provider that whatever remedy you select is pregnancy-safe!

 Read more